Gregorythe7771st/Its-kind-of-like-a-game-engine-but-only-because-i-have-nothing-else-to-refer-to-it-with/README.md

 Note 1: Currently the only error handling done is to detect unknown commands.
 So be careful

 Note 2: due to the way goto and if are structured, if you make a chain of gotos and ifs that point straight to each other, after 3 linkings any if or goto command will not run.

+Note 3: you must put a semicolon at the endof each line except the last one.